NSSTC/sim-ecs/README.md

 You will need to build Pong from its directory.
 Then, you can open the `index.html` in the public folder to run the game.

+## Where is the Documentation

+Anything which is not explained in detail enough in this README can be found in the code.
+You will notice that there are spec-files.
+These contain the specification for a certain class, which usually means an interface with comments on what the methods do.

 ## Creating the ECS and a World